nomis/mcu-uuid-log/README.rst

 Logging framework
 =================

 Provides a framework for handling log messages.
-This library is for single threaded applications and cannot be used from an interrupt context (unless you disable interrupts every time you use any of the functions in ``uuid::log::Logger``, which would be quite inconvenient).
+This library is for single threaded applications and cannot be used from an interrupt context.

 There is no option to exclude compilation of debug-level messages, the expectation is that these will be disabled at runtime.
 If your program